VoidCanvas/Smartjax/README.md

 The property 'url' is optional.
 If you don't provide, it will execute with current url.
 The second property 'params' is to take a JSON object with query string params and values.
 If any param is already present in the url it will replace the previous value with the new one you provide.

-## Pipelined features

-	* Record and Mock services, which will help you to develop UI even if your api is not ready.
-	* Url based caching.
-Caching an entire html page.